rakutentech/engineering-blog/content/post/rds-automating-designer-to-developer-handoff/index.md

 Our designers prepare the design deliverables following a few general guidelines.
 Here are a couple of examples.

 - Assets that are intended to be exported into an image format are converted into a Figma Component and laid out in a separate page and/or frame.
-Likewise, typography and color styles are also defined as Figma Styles, and representations of these styles are also shown in dedicated pages and/or frames.
+Likewise, typography and color styles are defined as Figma Styles.
+Representations of these styles are also shown in dedicated pages and/or frames.

 | Sample Style Guide |                                                                                     |
 | ------------------ | ----------------------------------------------------------------------------------- |